 Every trade carries adverse selection.
 If someone is willing to take the other side of my position, I have to ask what they know that I don't.
 Markets shift constantly, so any pattern a model learns today may stop working tomorrow.
 The confidence behind any signal has an expiration date.

 Automation does not eliminate my biases.
 It encodes them.
 That is why I am building something boring and interpretable.
-One rule as an example: if the model's prediction cannot overcome the spread, the cost of entering the trade, no trade is placed.
+Take one rule: if the signal cannot overcome the cost of entering the trade, no trade is placed.
 No overrides.
 No gut calls.
 Most of the time, it will do nothing.
 That is the point.

-The system does not optimize for frequency or certainty.
-It enforces when not to act.
-I am not claiming guaranteed profits, a finished system, or a permanent edge.
+My system is not built to maximize trade frequency or chase upside.
+It starts with capital preservation and enforces when not to act.
+I am not claiming guaranteed profits or a permanent edge.
 Just the humility to keep iterating.

 The XRP Ledger is what makes this viable.
 Market data is public, settlement takes seconds, and there are no exchange memberships or compliance costs gating entry.
 That infrastructure makes a one-person operation possible, but a thin order book means the risks are real.
 Wide spreads, sudden liquidity gaps, spoofed depth, artificial volume, self-fills, and price dislocations that no model fully anticipates.

-This time, I own the risk and what defines it.
-Building an algorithmic trading system I run and answer for is the closest thing to solid ground I have found.
+With XRPulse, I own the risk and the rules that bind it.
+Building a quantitative trading system I run and answer for gives me something concrete to build on.
 It may not be enough.
 The losses are mine.
 So is everything else.